Dev-PedroB/Dev-PedroB/README.md

 💻 Software Developer and IT Analyst from Belo Horizonte - MG - Brazil.

-💼 I’m currently working at Prevenir Assistencial LTDA.
+💼 I’m currently working at BillApp.

 💬 My main interests are C#, React, Javascript, SQL and UX Design.